 District contests—Usually occur in late February or March.
 The Contests page lists contact and contest information for each district.
 You can also use this page to find your district.

 State contest—Usually occurs on the last Saturday in April.
 Click here for information about the State Finals.
-(2022 link coming soon!)
+(2024 information coming soon!)

 National contest—Occurs in June at the University of Maryland campus in College Park, MD.
 Learn more about the national contest at nhd.org.